PaddlePaddle/models/PaddleCV/yolov3/README_en.md

 **User defined dataset:**

 You can defined datasets by yourself, we recommend using annotations in COCO format, and you can set dataset directory by `--data_dir` or in [reader.py](https://github.com/PaddlePaddle/models/blob/623698ef30cc2f7879e47621678292254d6af51e/PaddleCV/yolov3/reader.py#L39).
+When using annotations in COCO format, you can reference the directory structure in COCO dataset above.

 ### Training